TyRoXx/Lpg/documentation/lpg_for_web.md

 ## Code examples

-If you want to write a web applcation with LPG that compiles to Ecmascript then you can use the `ecmascript` module in LPG.
+If you want to write a web application with LPG that compiles to Ecmascript then you can use the `ecmascript` module in LPG.

 A simple "Hello world" application would look like this:
 ```lpg